merustam7172/Wanderlust/README.md

 • Developed a robust user authentication and authorization system, including sign-up and login functionality, reducing unauthorized access attempts by 75% and increasing user account security, leading to a 30% decrease in support tickets.
+• You can also add comment(review) for feedback of desire hotel/homes.

 view : https://wanderlust-project-wxry.onrender.com/listings